glowingmanagement/Spotify-Artist-Search/README.md

     npm run app:install
     ```

-4. Add your client ID and secret to the `.env` file in the server directory (see `.env.example` for reference)
+4. Create a `.env` file in the server directory and add your Spotify client ID and secret following the `.env.example` for reference

 5. Build the app by running: